Cycling in East Europe (Tallinn – Odessa)

 A bit pissed off I returned to M3 road.
 A further 22 km in vain.
 What to do.
 I could not argue with the Russians who cannot speak English.
 I was 127 km from Minsk.
 I decided to cover at least halve the distance before nightfall.

-Come out to Lohojsk at 18:30 and stopped for a beer.
+I cycled then the M3 towards Minsk in the company of Russian, Belarus and Lithuanian trucks and numerous cars.Come to Lohojsk at 18:30 and stopped for a beer.
 I decided to pitch my tent just outside the city.
 About 200 meters of the road behind bushes next to a large field of wheat I put up my tent.

 Continued day after toward Minsk, now with 41 km left. .
 I passed the exit to Khatyn.
 I decided to take a look at this famous war memorial place.
 Now I am glad I did because it is left me with deep emotions.
 Khatyn became a symbol of mass killings of the civilian population during the fighting between partisans, German troops, and collaborators.
 In 1969 it was named the national war memorial of the Byelorussian SSR.
 Among the best-recognized symbols of the memorial complex is a monument with three birch trees, with an eternal flame instead of a fourth tree, a tribute to the one in every four Belarusians who died in the war.
 There is also a statue of Yuzif Kaminsky carrying his dying son, and a wall with niches to represent the victims of all concentration camps, with large niches representing those with more than 20,000 victims.
 Bells ring every 30 seconds to commemorate the rate at which Belarusian lives were lost throughout the duration of the Second World War.